Find the answers to your questions about our library.

 Q: Is there a service to help me find articles for research?

-A: The AU library provides “Academic Work Service”.
+A: The AU library provides “Research Help.”

 The librarians are available and ready to help you.
 Please do not hesitate to contact them for assistance.
 To request assistance, send them the following information;